 Types of Menopause

-Understanding the different ways menopause occurs can help clarify its natural progression and factors influencing it.
+Understanding the different ways to occurs helps clarify its natural progression and the factors influencing it.

 Natural Menopause